My life with multiple sclerosis: zombie walks, shaky limbs

 I didn’t know why any of this was happening.
 I was just so tired and couldn’t stop stumbling like I was perpetually drunk.

-Finding a new normal: life with multiple sclerosis
+Finding a new normal: my life with multiple sclerosis

 I don’t go out with friends often and rarely party anymore.
 My husband and friends have learned that, at any time, I may be hit with the overwhelming need to take a nap, which can change plans at the last minute.
 I value those who accept me and my illness unconditionally, especially since I often don’t accept it myself.